Academic Technology Services

 The System Infrastructure Services team, under the leadership of Allen Hughes, is responsible for providing servers, storage and systems software services for the university.
 Systems software services include High Performance Computational Computing support for SMU research community, enterprise database support, web infrastructure, unified messaging services, SMU account & access management, SMU ID Card support, hosted department applications, virtualized hosted systems, file storage services, server data backup services, content management support services, and collaboration systems support services.

-Telecommunications Services, led by Jesse Miller, is responsible for maintaining the campus wired and wireless network (including upgrading and installing network equipment), maintaining inside/outside cable plant, telephone and voice mail operations, and providing SMU directory assistance.
+Telecommunications Services is responsible for maintaining the campus wired and wireless network (including upgrading and installing network equipment), maintaining inside/outside cable plant, telephone and voice mail operations, and providing SMU directory assistance.
 Telecommunications provides long distance, calling card, and audio conferencing services for faculty, staff and students and is responsible for the campus wide cellular and cable services contracts.
 Jesse also serves on the SMU Emergency Management Taskforce.

 The IT Advisory Council (ITAC) will advise the Chief Information Officer of the University on standards, policies and practices related to the selection, deployment, management and assessment of information services used in support of campus-wide and school-based academic, research and administrative programs.
 Information Technology Policy plays a critical role in providing guidance for governance issues impacting the University’s distributed Technology Support model and will provide a framework for collaboration between and among all departments.
 The primary mission of Information Technology at Southern Methodist University is to enhance the research, teaching, and learning experience at the University.
 SMU has a complex decentralized structure and the technology environment should create a balance between: